saulgutierrez/fashion-website/README.md

 # fashion-website
-Boutique website landing page
+Boutique shop landing page
-Boutique website landing page made with Pure CSS.
+Boutique shop landing page made with Pure CSS.
 Includes responsive design using Media Queries, a sticky bar, scroll effects, hover effects, and several sections like Collections, Trends and newsletter.
 With sweet scroll and cool desing, using modern CSS standars like flexbox layout.

 Technologies used: